-Note: This document contains side effect information about cyclobenzaprine.
-Some of the dosage forms listed on this page may not apply to the brand name Fexmid.
+Note: This page contains information about the side effects of cyclobenzaprine.
+Some of the dosage forms included on this document may not apply to the brand name Fexmid.

-Some side effects of Fexmid may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for Fexmid may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to cyclobenzaprine: oral capsule extended release, oral suspension, oral tablet

 Along with its needed effects, some unwanted effects may be caused by cyclobenzaprine (the active ingredient contained in Fexmid).
 In the event that any of these side effects may occur, if they do occur they may need medical attention.

 Stop taking cyclobenzaprine and get emergency help immediately if any of the following effects occur:Rare